 - How much you pay for the energy entering your home.

-- What portion of the energy you buy actually translates into warm air.
+- What portion of the energy you buy actually translates into warmed or cooled air.

 And of these three, the last one – generically called “efficiency” – is used most often to fool people.
 This is especially true when it comes to electric heaters.
 One classic example of this shady business arrived in my workshop a few years ago.